ortk95/planetmapper/docs/user_interface.rst

 .. note::
     You can download the Europa data file used in these examples from the `PlanetMapper GitHub repository <https://github.com/ortk95/planetmapper/tree/main/examples/gui_data>`_.

-To start, type `planetmapper` into a command line and press enter.
+To start, type `planetmapper` into a command line and press :kbd:`Enter`.
 This will open a window where you can choose a file to open:[#king2022]_

 .. image:: images/gui_open.png
     :width: 600